adform/adform-tracking-android-sdk/README.md

 In SDK version 1.1 was added functionality, which requires additional changes during update from older versions:

 * Method `setParameters()` of `TrackPoint` class has been deprecated.
 Instead please use `setOrder()` method to set custom variables to tracking points.
+* Add Protobuf library.
+You could find how to do that [here](https://github.com/adform/adform-tracking-android-sdk#2-setting-up-library-dependencies)